 Division of Academic Affairs

-The Division of Academic Affairs houses all areas related to academic programs and accreditation with the goal of ensuring that all of our students receive a world-class education that prepares them for career success.
+The Division of Academic Affairs houses all areas related to academic programs with the goal of ensuring that all of our students receive a world-class education that prepares them for career success.

 Since the founding of this institution in 1855, the programs and curricula of Kean University have supported generations of New Jersey residents’ aspirations for productive and rewarding lives for themselves and their communities.
 These academic programs are now among the best in the nation.

 The Office of Academic Affairs is central to the success of these programs, promoting high academic standards for faculty and students, and administering the resources, policies, and plans that sustain them.
 Academic Affairs encompasses all of the academic components of what is now a comprehensive, diverse, and growing state University.

 Kean’s six colleges host more than 100 major and minor undergraduate programs, as well as more than 35 graduate degrees.

 The Provost and Senior Vice President for Academic Affairs, who reports directly to the University President, is responsible for overall academic operations and office functions.
 The Deans, the Associate Provosts, the Associate and Assistant Vice Presidents report directly to the Senior Vice President.
 You can read more about the personnel of the Office of Academic Affairs on the “Meet the Staff” page of this site.